sse-secure-systems/connaisseur/docs/getting_started.md

 Connaisseur is configured via `helm/values.yaml`, so we will start there.
 We need to set Connaisseur to use our previously created public key for validation.
-To do so, go to the `.validators` and find the `default` validator.
+To do so, go to the `.application.validators` and find the `default` validator.
 We need to uncomment the trust root with name `default` and add our previously created public key.
 The result should look similar to this: